darkeris345/Ababa-Movies-List-server/README.md

 1. Create a MongoDB account if you don't have one:[MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) for more details.

-2. Create a MongoDB database give it name you want.
+2. Create a MongoDB database and give it the name you want.

-3. Create .env file in this project and add your database details.
+3. Create a .env file in this project and add your database details.
 Here is an example:

 ```bash
 NODE_ENV=development